Financial Aid & Resources

 • Net Price: The total cost of attendance minus all grants and scholarships.
 Grants and scholarships are free money that does not have to be paid back.

 • Expected Family Contribution (EFC): Expected Family Contribution (EFC) is the amount of money that a student’s family is expected to contribute to college costs for one year.
-EFC has been placed with SAI, Student Aid Index.
+EFC has been replaced with the term SAI, Student Aid Index.

 • Need-based aid: Need-based aid includes scholarships and grants, work study, and subsidized loans that students may receive to help pay for college.
 Need-based aid is awarded based on a family’s financial need.